Sunzheini/AegisAI/WORK_PLAN.md

-# Refined Project Plan: "AegisAI Media Intelligence Platform"
+# Refined Project Plan: "AegisAI Media Intelligence Platform" based on points 1-7 from 'OpenPoints.xlsx'

 ##  Detailed Architecture & Services
 We will split the monolith into highly cohesive, loosely coupled services.